 This combined with being a walker, cyclist, canoeist and camper for a long time – long enough to remember the pain of walking with external frame rucksacks.
 When I first discovered hiking (bushwalking, tramping, trekking) I embraced the maps and the ideas of getting from Point A to Point B. I’d walk, camp, walk again to the next point and repeat.
 I was walking through amazing landscapes and layering sights, sounds and smells of the mountains, forests, national parks and world heritage areas I’d visit.

-Through university studies and professional practice, I focussed on community resilience and its intersection with landscapes.
+Through those university studies and my professional practice, I focussed on community resilience and its intersection with sustaining landscapes.
 In every place I visited or worked, either in Australia or internationally, I saw that strength wasn’t just in resources—it was in relationships: between people, with land, with history.
 I began to explore how communities weather uncertainty, how they adapt while holding onto what matters and how they proactively plan for the future.
 The essence of this understanding?
 Conversations.

 “By being in a landscape, we have conversations with these spaces that are shaped by human activity and also with the people who have been shaped by these landscapes